-Hearts rank as second favs with the same firm offering a market best price of 3/1, ahead of Aberdeen at 6/1 and rank outsiders Inverness, who are a chunky 16/1.
-That quote tells us Caley don’t have a chance, but experienced followers of this tournament know the highlanders are masters of the upset at this level.
+Hearts rank as second favs with the same firm offering a market best price of 3/1, ahead of Aberdeen at 6/1 and rank outsiders Inverness, who is a chunky 16/1.
+That quote tells us Caley doesn’t have a chance, but experienced followers of this tournament know the highlanders are masters of the upset at this level.

 Hearts v Inverness

 The first of two ties played at Hampden this weekend and these teams will get the best the turf has to offer, which isn’t an awful lot going on past experiences.
 The Edinburgh side looks to have been handed a pass into the next round, judging by the odds, but manager Craig Levein will know nothing can be taken for granted and if his boys think they only have to turn up, there will be a hefty price to pay.
 The favourites must be professional and take care of a side from the division below who is always dangerous, especially in a knockout competition.

 Hearts warmed up for this match with a painful Premiership defeat at the hands of rivals Hibs at Tynecastle on 6 April, a sore one for fans to take.
 Haring broke the deadlock that day on 25 minutes, but that advantage was cut out quickly, Horgan firing the first of his two goals on 28, the second and winner coming on 56.
 A return to winning ways on Saturday is 4/9 at Bet365.
 A handy addition to your weekend accumulators.